UniRide - Campus Carpooling App

 Quantitative Validation

-From Raw Data to Key Insights
+From Raw Data to Insights

-From Raw Data to Key Insights
+From Raw Data to Insights

-From Raw Data to Key Insights
+From Raw Data to Insights

 Who’s the user